-Lisbon City Tour Description:
+Lisbon Full Day Sightseeing Tour (Small Group) Description:

 Enter in the most fascinating Lisbon’s history and embrace its medieval side!
 Visit the St. George’s Castle and Lisbon’s Se Cathedral.

-Discover an esoteric side in Lisbon Downtown and know everything about the rebuilding of a city devasted by a terrible earthquake.
+Discover an esoteric side in Lisbon Downtown and know everything about the rebuilding of a city devastated by a terrible earthquake.
 Stop at Comercio Square and visit the recently opened Triumphal Arch rooftop and imagine the caravels arriving from discovering the world.

 Visit the great monuments that honor the golden age of discovery.
 Enter inside the Jeronimos Monastery, ascend at the top of Belem Tower, and feel at the top of the world in the Discoveries Monument.
 Test your senses with the delicious ‘Belem’ pastry.